 What to do if you realise you have made a mistake

-You can go back and change a company tax return within 12 months of the statutory filing date – the date we talked about earlier.
 You will need to write to HMRC with details of the changes, complete with a declaration that the information is correct and complete to the best of your knowledge.
 Again, your accountant will advise on the best course of action.

 If HMRC spots a mistake in your return, it can amend it any time up to nine months from the day you delivered it.
 If you make an amendment, you give them another nine months to make corrections.

 Remember to get professional advice from a qualified person before taking any action.
-Don’t rely purely on information contained in this article.
+Don’t rely purely on the information contained in this article.